-New Era Colorado – Last year, New Era was Colorado passed the Student Loan Equity Act which protects students from private student loan lenders.
+New Era Colorado – In 2021, New Era was Colorado passed the Student Loan Equity Act which protects students from private student loan lenders.
 Most recently, they passed legislation that ends the punitive practice of withholding transcripts and diplomas!

 Ohio Student Association – OSA is fighting to defeat anti-critical race theory bills by holding teach-ins, collecting testimonies, and hosting a direct action opposing the bills.
 They’re also working to get debt navigation programs passed in state legislatures to end the Transcript Trap.

 The Washington Bus – The Washington Bus team is continuously pushing to make bridge grants available to students, stronger equity and diversity initiatives on campuses, and more mental health resources a reality for more students across the state.

 “I currently owe $58,929 in private student debt, which is almost $10,000 more than when I graduated less than 5 years ago, making it impossible to afford all my basic necessities and start paying the exorbitant monthly payment.
 The stress that has come along with this burden has deeply impacted my mental health.
 I’ve begun taking medication for anxiety and I am certain this is related to the economic instability I am facing.”

 “Student debt affects my mental health because having an enormous, seemingly unending debt can feel so heavy.
 With the constant threat of payments restarting looming ahead, it feels like we are in a game of limbo where the only options are to lose.
 What is even more painful to me is watching our government continue to prioritize funding for wars and police while we are all struggling.
 It’s mental and emotional violence.”